davidbiehl/retl/README.md

 rETL is a gem with a rich DSL for ETL (extract, transform, load) projects in Ruby.

+## Warning!

+This gem is a work in progress and the API is subject to change.
+Please use at your own risk!
+The API and DSL will stabilize on version 0.1.0.

 ## Transforming Data

 The core construct for transforming data is called a **Path**.
 A path describes